fs/phoenix-base/README.md

 ### Prepare dependencies

-Elixir v1.3 should be installed.
+Elixir v1.3 and Postgres should be installed.

 ### Bootstrap application